Defacto2/defacto2.net/json/README.md

 #### file/list-json

-Is a 600KB JSON end-point that lists all files hosted on Defacto2.
-Contains URL ID and UUID, ordered by date posted.
+Will be a 600KB JSON end-point that lists all files hosted on Defacto2.
+Each object contains URL ID and UUID, ordered by date posted.

 Proposed URL:
 * www.defacto2.net/file/list-json

 #### file/update-json
-Is a 1MB JSON end-point that lists all files hosted on Defacto2.
-Contains URL ID, UUID, updated date/time, created date/time, deleted date/time.
+Will be a 1MB JSON end-point that lists all files hosted on Defacto2.
+Each object contains URL ID, UUID, updated date/time, created date/time, deleted date/time and is ordered by the date updated.
-Of the 3 example records shown in the JSON.
-This first shows a record that has been updated.
+Of the 3 example objects shown in the JSON document.
+This first object shows a record that has been updated.
 The second shows a record that has been deleted.
 The third shows a record that has been created.
-The updated value will always be updated when any Create/Update/Delete action is applied to the record.
+The updated value will always be revised when any Create/Update/Delete database action is applied to the record.

 Proposed URL:
 * www.defacto2.net/file/update-json

 #### file/data-json
-Contains 3 examples of the item data exported to a JSON formatted document.
+Contains 3 examples of the file record data exported to a JSON object contained in a document.

 Proposed URLs:
 * www.defacto2.net/file/data-json/a82cd5